Want to know which Hyundai Kona years excel and which fall short?

 You can pick from SE, SEL, N Line, and Limited trims, each filled with features to fit diverse needs and budgets.

-The 2024 Kona is shaping up to be another triumph in Hyundai’s lineup, offering style, efficiency, and features in one small package.
+The 2024 Kona is shaping up to be another triumph in Hyundai’s lineup, offering style, fuel economy, and features in one small package.

 Hyundai Kona Resale Values